 An introduction to the Newtonian mechanics of point particles and rigid bodies.
 Problem solving emphasized.
 Calculus introduced gradually.
 Lab exercises to strengthen experimental skills and understanding of physical principles.

-Detailed Description of Content of Course
+2. Detailed Description of Course

 No prior knowledge of physics is assumed.
 The student is expected to have some facility with elementary algebra, geometry, and trigonometry.
 By the second or third week of the class, the concepts of instantaneous velocity and acceleration will be introduced.
 These will be motivated physically and, initially, the use of calculus notation will be treated as optional.
 As the semester proceeds, additional calculus will be used as appropriate; its explicit use in homework and test problems will, however, be sparing in PHYS 221.
 Vector analysis will be introduced as needed.